FAQs: Davidson Creek Elementary

-- We anticipate the amount of pedestrian traffic crossing at the intersection of Davidson Drive and Clover Bar Road will decrease as many of the students walking or biking to Lakeland Ridge from the east side of Clover Bar Road will no longer need to cross this major roadway once a neighbourhood school exists in Davidson Creek.
+- We anticipate the amount of pedestrian traffic crossing at the intersection of Davidson Drive and Clover Bar Road will decrease as many of the students walking or biking to Lakeland Ridge from the east side of Clover Bar Road will no longer need to cross this major roadway once the school opens.

-- The traffic assessment completed by BUNT Engineering, as part of the design phase, will help identify areas that need to be addressed and strategies that could be used.
-The Division is also working diligently with our partners at Strathcona County to ensure our students are safe.
+- The traffic assessment completed by BUNT Engineering, as part of the design phase, has helped identify areas that may need to be addressed and strategies that could be used.
+The Division will continue to work diligently with our partners at Strathcona County to ensure students are safe.

-- Ongoing traffic monitoring by Strathcona County throughout Sherwood Park helps guide the County’s decisions about where and when to adjust traffic controls, such as crosswalks, flashing pedestrian lights, and traffic lights.
-If additional traffic controls are needed in the Davidson Creek area, it will be determined by Strathcona County.
+- Ongoing traffic monitoring by Strathcona County throughout Sherwood Park helps guide the County’s decisions about where and when to adjust traffic controls, such as crosswalks, flashing pedestrian lights and traffic lights.
+This traffic monitoring by the County would determine if additional traffic controls are needed in the Davidson Creek area.

 TIMELINES and NEXT STEPS